-Expenditures on research activities, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, are recognised in profit or loss when incurred.
+Expenditures on research activities, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, are recognized in profit or loss when incurred.

 Development activities involve a plan or design for the production of new or substantially improved products and processes.
-Development costs are capitalised only if development costs can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Company intends to and has sufficient resources to complete development and to use or sell the asset.
-Capitalised costs include the cost of materials, direct labour and overhead costs directly attributable to preparing the asset for its intended use.
+Development costs are capitalized only if development costs can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Company intends to and has sufficient resources to complete development and to use or sell the asset.
+Capitalized costs include the cost of materials, direct labor and overhead costs directly attributable to preparing the asset for its intended use.
 Other development costs are expensed when incurred.

-Capitalised development costs are measured at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is recognised on a straight-line basis over the estimated useful lives, which on average is 15 years.
+Capitalized development costs are measured at cost less accumulated amortization and accumulated impairment losses.
+Amortization is recognized on a straight-line basis over the estimated useful lives, which on average is 15 years.